 If you are planning to redesign your garden this winter, there are many choices of plants available that will do an able job - but there are a few that are particularly beautiful and suited to the winter that deserves special consideration.

 The emerald green shades of a healthy plant against a winter backdrop can be breathtaking.
-Wintergreen plants have the ability to grow and remain green during the winter when many other plants are dying or already dead.
-Of the many varieties of flowering plants, shrubs and trees that you can plant during winter, here are our favorites.
+Wintergreen plants can grow and remain green during the winter when many other plants are dying or already dead.
+Of the many varieties of flowering plants, shrubs, and trees that you can plant during winter, here are our favorites.

 Make sure that everything is suited to your USDA growing zone and that you have a soil pH that matches the needs of your plants as well.
 With a little imagination and the right plants, you can make a winter garden to remember.

 Source to Buy Winter Garden Plants and Information